Skip to main content

 A Claude Code skill is a structured instruction file — typically named SKILL.md — that teaches the AI agent a specific workflow.
 When you invoke a skill (usually with /skill-name), Claude Code reads the instructions and follows them step by step, rather than improvising from its general training.

 Skills are community-created and shared primarily through GitHub repositories.
 Some are single-file instructions for narrow tasks.
-Others are comprehensive workflow systems with checklists, decision trees, and multi-agent coordination.
+Others are comprehensive workflow systems with checklists, decision trees, and multi-agent coordination — for example, the orchestration skills covered in our Claude Code multi-agent tutorial.
 The ecosystem has grown from roughly 50 skills in mid-2025 to over 334 as of March 2026.

 How We Ranked Them